 To be accepted as a transfer student to Santa Margarita, a student must have an academic GPA of 2.5 and a letter of recommendation from either the principal or school official of previous school indicating no disciplinary actions have been taken.
 All transfer credits must come on an official school transcript from an accredited institution.
 Only courses marked honors, AP or IB will receive any additional weight on the SMCHS transcript.
 Courses marked Accelerated or deemed to be "at an honors level" by sending school will not qualify for additional weight.
-Students transferring to Santa Margarita from a public high school or other non-Catholic high school must earn between 10 and 20 credits in Religion.
-Religion classes are available on line and guidance as to when these classes should be taken will be given by the student's counselor or the Admissions Director.
+Students transferring to Santa Margarita from a public high school or other non-Catholic high school must earn 20 credits in theology.
+Theology classes are available as an Independent Study class and guidance as to when these classes should be taken will be given by the student's courselor or the Admissions Director.